 With a finite frequency band, the same constant, NUMBEROFCYCLESTODRIVE, can be adjusted upward to increase the detail and sharpness of the S-Matrix variation with frequency.
+In particular, increasing NUMBEROFCYCLESTODRIVE causes the FFT of the S11 and S21 histories to attain a sharper cutoff at FREQHI and FREQLO.
 The constant, NUMBEROFCYCLESTOCOAST, may also need to be adjusted upward if the DUT contains internal mode oscillation of large Q (quality) factor.
-This variable needs to be large enough so that the signal histories have decreased to a negligible value $(10^{-4}, \text{ relative to maximum})$ by the end of the simulation.
+This variable needs to be large enough so that the signal histories have decreased to a negligible value (10-4, relative to maximum) by the end of the simulation.
 The FFT button in the History data view is then used to give the S-Matrix variation with frequency, with the plot's Y-axis units being dB.
 Be aware that it is usually necessary to zoom in significantly on this plot in order to see the frequency band of interest.